Roody1609/alzheimers-explainable-ai-demo/README.md

 # Explainable Alzheimer's Disease Detection — CNN + Grad-CAM + RAG

-An explainable AI system that classifies structural MRI scans for signs of Alzheimer's disease, then grounds its explanation in cited literature using a retrieval-augmented LLM pipeline — built to make a research-grade model's reasoning inspectable, not just its output.
+An explainable, safety-aware AI system that classifies structural MRI scans for signs of Alzheimer's disease, grounds its explanation in cited literature using a retrieval-augmented LLM pipeline, and knows when *not* to answer — detecting out-of-distribution inputs in the model's own learned feature space rather than guessing on scans it was never trained to interpret.
+Built to make a research-grade model's reasoning inspectable and its limitations explicit, not just its output.

 **Note:** this repository contains a project overview and demo only.
 The full implementation is private, as this work extends a co-authored research paper currently under review — happy to walk through the code and methodology in more detail on request or in an interview.
 ---

 ## Demo